Is Masculine Culture Truly Being Diminished?

 That is simply how a globalist, liberal world works - as a set of different competitions, being held without any supreme authority, deciding for us what is correct and what is incorrect.
 That is because, if such authority was present, this competition of ideological dominance wouldn't exist in the first place.

-That is, unfortunately, how human politics work - each ideology seeks to be the strongest in terms of following, and the issue of gender-specific behaviors is no different.
+That is, unfortunately, how human politics works.
+Each ideology seeks to be the strongest in terms of followers, and the issue of gender-specific behaviors is no different.

-What I can say in recommendation is this - be aware of your liberties, regardless of the pressure other people force on you.
-The liberty of other people pressuring you, to act in accordance to their ideal interest, is also the same liberty, that permits you to create and to follow your own ideals, and to act in accordance to your own interests.
+What I can recommend is this: be aware of your liberties, regardless of the pressure other people put on you.
+The liberty of other people to pressure you to act in accordance with their ideals is the same liberty that permits you to create and follow your own ideals, and to act in accordance with your own interests.

-There is no law that orders to you submit to the pressures of any subculture and of any ideologies, whatsoever.
-Conformity, regardless of what it advocates, is of no such representative of this inexistent law.
+There is no law that orders you to submit to the pressures of any subculture or ideology.
+Conformity, regardless of what it advocates, is not a representative of this nonexistent law.

-It is just that some people are determined enough to resist pressures, and some people are not.
-Some men, in this case, are strong enough to resist the status-quo, contemporary feminism tries to create in the world, and some men aren’t.
+It is simply that some people are determined enough to resist pressures, and some people are not.
+Some men, in this case, are strong enough to resist the status quo that contemporary feminism tries to create in the world, and some men are not.

-It is, therefore, the question of how many those who prefer being masculine are strong enough in their will to resist the pressure of Neo-Feminism, that will indeed determine, the preservation of masculine culture in the present and in the future.
+Therefore, the question of how many of those who prefer being masculine are strong enough in their will to resist the pressure of neo-feminism will indeed determine the preservation of masculine culture in the present and in the future.